cypress-io/schema-tools/README.md

 ## Motivation

-Explicit JSON schemas describing objects passed around in your system are good!
+Explicit [JSON schemas][json-schema] describing objects passed around in your system are good!

 * they are a living testable documentation instead of manual Wiki editing
 * provide examples for tests and integrations